 Best cars

 Electric cars are currently some of the most advanced and powerful cars on the market, and this means many can cost more to insure than a petrol or diesel equivalent.
-However, there are some electric cars that offer cheap car insurance, such as the latest all-electric Fiat 500.
+While all the cars on this list are powered by traditional combustion engines, there are some electric cars that offer cheap car insurance, such as the electric Fiat 500, if you’re set on battery-power.

 Our list of the best cheap cars to insure takes into account a variety of models that aren’t merely the cheapest to insure, but also have other attributes that make them some of the best to buy.
-The inclusion of small superminis might not surprise you, but the presence of larger, more practical cars and state-of-the-art electric cars in our list is likely to put budget-conscious buyers at ease.
+We’ve separated them into four categories – small cars, family cars, SUVs and seven-seater cars – so there should be a cheap-to-insure car to suit your needs.

 There are, of course, many more factors that come into play when calculating your insurance premium, such as installing a 'black box' in your car, so you should also look at our guide to getting cheaper car insurance to make sure you’re getting the best deal possible.
 You’ll find our top 10 articles for the best first cars and most economical cars useful for keeping motoring costs down.